robdingwall123/sluggle/README.md

 ## Address vs Command Modes

-There are two modes - address mode:
+There are two modes - address mode and command mode, and this is set in the conf file:

+    addressed 0 (for !find)
+    addressed 1 (for sluggle: find)

+Addressed mode:

     sluggle: find Winter Olympics

-And command mode:
+Command mode:

     !find Winter Olympics